briansu2004/MyMendix/Mendix.md

 ## What is Mendix?

-As of my last knowledge update in January 2022, Mendix is a low-code application development platform that enables users to create web and mobile applications with minimal hand-coding.
+Mendix is a low-code application development platform that enables users to create web and mobile applications with minimal hand-coding.
 Keep in mind that the information might have evolved since then.
 Here are some common ways people use Mendix:

 1. **Application Development:**
    - **Web Applications:** Mendix allows users to create responsive and feature-rich web applications using a visual development approach.